dionys93/ety-dictionary/data-text/inglisce/orthography/alphabet-and-letters/letter-combinations/vowels/by-letter/u/Edit-U.md

 The presence of /j/ (yod) depends on consonant class.

 There is no letter **W** in Inglisce.
-Glide /w/ is represented by U, O, or Ü depending on environment.
+Glide /w/ is represented by U, O, OU, or Ü depending on environment.

 **Diacritics used:** Ú, Û, Ü
 **Related digraphs:** UE, UI